taylorhxu/taylorhxu.github.io/_posts/2017-04-21-Brain-Neurological-Disorders-and-Cognitive-Research.md

 _Figure 2 Low level of Dopamine in Drug Abusers Brain Scan_

 Dopamine is a neurotransmitter that regulates emotions, movements and feelings, in healthy human brain, there is normal level of dopamine, that rewards natural behaviours [CITATION Sta17 \l 2057].
-Drug abusers&#39; brains show low dopamine level, due to long term drug abuse, subjects need large amount of dopamine, two to 10 times, that natural rewards such as food does, compare to healthy subjects [CITATION Sta17 \l 2057].
+Drug abusers' brains show low dopamine level, due to long term drug abuse, subjects need large amount of dopamine, two to 10 times, that natural rewards such as food does, compare to healthy subjects [CITATION Sta17 \l 2057].

-### 2.22 Epilepsy
+#### Epilepsy

 ![](RackMultipart20210113-4-1id6ssm_html_3be7df2fb55f1a7b.jpg)